qdrant/quaterion/docs/source/getting_started/why_quaterion.rst

 In addition, Quaterion is made with the intention that its primary mission will be fine-tuning the models.
 It makes it compatible even with tasks with only a tiny amount of marked-up data.

+Quaterion uses PyTorch Lightning as a backend.
+It lets you be productive instantly without getting bogged down in the boilerplate.
+You can sneak a peek at what Quaterion tastes like in the `Quick Start guide <./quick_start.html>`_.